karmihkr/Sayohat/docs/quality-attributes/quality-attribute-scenarios.md

 **Environment:** Production
 **Response:** Sensitive data remains encrypted in storage and during transit
 **Response Measure:** 100% of data encrypted; no unauthorized access in >99.9% of penetration test scenarios
+**Testing:** Manual and automated security tests

 ---

 # 3. Reliability
 ## 3.1 Faultlessness
 ### Meaning
-Faultlessness - the system's ability to operate without failures when processing valid input data.
+Faultlessness is the system's ability to process valid input without failures.
-In our project, this means that functions wrapped in try-catch blocks shouldn't generate unhandled exceptions under normal operating conditions.

 ### Why it is important for our project
 * Ensures stable application performance for users